-The exciting potential of the eWTP partnership was unearthed this week when the Embassy of the Republic of Rwanda in Beijing took part in a live stream on online retail platform Tmall with Online Influencer Ms Cherie.
-The event, organised in partnership with the Alibaba Group was an opportunity to introduce the Chinese market to Rwandan Coffee brand, Gorilla Coffee.
+The exciting potential of the eWTP partnership was unearthed this week when the Embassy of the Republic of Rwanda in Beijing took part in a livestream on online retail platform Tmall with influencer Ms Cherie.
+The event, organised in partnership with the Alibaba Group, was an opportunity to introduce the Chinese market to Rwandan Coffee brand, Gorilla Coffee.

-The coffee brand has become known as a pioneer in corporate social responsibility through its Beyond Fair Trade policies.
-Their social business model “assures a certain profit value goes back to coﬀee farmers, and the other goes back to the development of the coﬀee sector in Rwanda”.
+The coffee brand has become known as a pioneer in corporate social responsibility through its Beyond Fair Trade policies, employing a social business model that “assures a certain profit value goes back to coﬀee farmers, and the other goes back to the development of the coﬀee sector in Rwanda”.
 This exceptional Rwandese brand remains connected to the community by helping thousands of farmers through their business.

 The Ambassador of Rwanda to China H.E.
 James Kimonyo said that the purpose of the eWTP project is to support the development of the digital economy in Rwanda and make it easier for Rwandan companies to participate in global trade.

 After just five minutes of live streaming and within a few minutes of coming offline, over 2000 packets of Rwandan coffee were snapped up by online buyers, showing the potential for further collaborations between African businesses and Chinese influencers.